 YouTube is not only the most popular video hosting platform in the world, it is also the second largest search engine.

 Are you surprised?
-Then have a think: what was the last time you turned to video to learn something?
+Then have a think: what was the last time you turned to online video to learn something?
 If you recently looked up how to cook chili con carne, how to unclog your sink or how to do squats properly, chances are you found the answer on YouTube.

 In Google’s popular communication strategy ‘HERO, HELP, HUB’, this is the HELP content.

 HELP films are designed to answer any question your audience might ask or search for online.
 They allow you to show your organisation’s human side by being helpful and answering the public’s needs.